syahrizaldev/webdev-resources/readme.md

 ## Introduction

-This is a curated list of essential resources for web developers, designers, and indie hackers trying to build and scale their websites or products.
+This is a curated list of essential resources for web developers and indie hackers trying to build and scale their websites or products.
 It prioritizes **free** and **freemium** options and excludes resources without free tiers.

 ## Table of Contents